Kyoto Fall Foliage 2025/2026: When and Where to See

 • Explore the charming onsen town streets, and check in to a ryokan with a private open-air bath, where you can unwind with red leaves all around.

-If you're traveling with friends, interested in culture, passionate about photography, or simply want more time to explore, we also have plenty of ideas to create a personalized itinerary for you.
+If you're traveling with families or friends, interested in culture, passionate about photography, or simply want more time to explore, we also have plenty of ideas to create a personalized itinerary for you.

-• Boutique hotels and ryokan near Kiyomizu-dera or Arashiyama often sell out early.
+• Book early: Reserve your hotel 3–6 months in advance to get the best rooms and rates.
+Boutique hotels and ryokan near Kiyomizu-dera or Arashiyama sell out fast.

 What to Wear & Bring in Kyoto's Autumn